workframes/Lite/docs/start.md

 To install Lite, there is really only one way.
 You will have to contact frames#4888 for permission to use the framwork.

 ## Configuration
-Once you get the model, Import the model to your roblox game through the `toolbox`.
-No move both the main file `Lite` and the folder `LiteServices` to `ReplicatedStorage`
+Once you get the model, Import the model to your Roblox game through the `toolbox`.
+Now move both the main file `Lite` and the folder `LiteServices` to `ReplicatedStorage`

 !!! warning
     I'd like to mention that the folder `LiteServices` is required to remain at `ReplicatedStorage` however the main module `Lite` isn't required to.